knitting stitches for beginners

 Use basic, beginner knitting stitches to create a whole world of amazing textures, patterns, and shapes!

-& KNIT Stitches
+PURL & KNIT

 The knit stitch and purl stitch are the first basic knitting stitches to learn!

-Once you’re good to go with these beginner stitches you’ll be ready to tackle the most common stitch patterns!
+Once you’re good to go with these beginner knitting stitches you’ll be ready to tackle the most common stitch patterns!

-Beginner
+Beginner Knitting

 Garter stitch is the place to start!
 Say hello to the most basic knitting stitch pattern in all of knitting!
 Squishy and bouncy, this fabric doesn’t curl at the edges making it the perfect choice for cozy scarves and baby blankets